Utah Administrative Code

 (3) violate concepts of civility or propriety appropriate in a school setting.

-A. Public school officers and employees may neither authorize nor encourage prayer or devotional activities in connection with any class, program, presentation or other student activity which is under the control, direction, or sponsorship of a public school or school district.
+A. Public school officers and employees may neither authorize nor encourage prayer or devotional activities in connection with any class, program, presentation or other student activity which is under the control, direction, or sponsorship of an LEA or public school.
 This Subsection shall not act to restrict student rights under R277-105-6.

 B. No school employee or student may be required to attend or participate in any religious service, whether in an individual capacity or as a member of a performing group, regardless of where or when the service is held.
 No penalty may be assessed for failure to attend or perform in such an activity.

 C. Subject to the requirements of Subsection R277-105-5, students who are members of performing groups such as school choirs may be required to rehearse or otherwise perform in a church-owned or operated facility if the following conditions are met:

 (1) the performance is not part of a religious service;